sourmash-bio/sourmash/doc/tutorial-lin-taxonomy.md

 the recovered matches hit 0.0% of the query k-mers (unweighted).
 ```

-We only had one match, and it was a very small percentage of the total dataset.
-This is expected,
-since the dataset is a plant metagenome with a small `Ralstonia` spike-in.
+The first step of gather found all potential matches (7), and the greedy algorithm narrowed this to a single best match, `GCA_002251655.1` which shared an estimated 105 kbp with the metagenome (a very small percentage of the total dataset.)
+This is expected, though, since the dataset is a plant metagenome with a small `Ralstonia` spike-in.

 ## Add taxonomic information and summarize up lingroups

 `sourmash gather` finds the smallest set of reference genomes that contains all the known information (k-mers) in the metagenome.
 In most cases, `gather` will find many metagenome matches.
-Here, we're only looking for `Ralstonia` matches and we only have a
+Here, we're only looking for `Ralstonia` matches and we only have a single gather result.
-single match.
 Regardless, let's use `sourmash tax metagenome` to add taxonomic information and see if we've correctly assigned the pathogenic sequence.

 ### First, let's look at the relevant taxonomy files.